 - How to find the hot vents (hot water)

 - What else to do nearby

-It is a normal beach that has one special feature.
-When it is low tide there is a couple of spots along the sand that get hot underground.
+Hot Water Beach is a normal beach that has one special feature – when it is low tide there is a couple of spots along the sand that get hot underground.
 If you dig in these spots natural pools are created, and you guessed it, the water is actually hot!